 Anna hesitated, and then it all came out in a rush.
 The fire.
 Her talk with Tommy Blake, and their break-in to Silas’s offices.

 “He’s been attacking ranches and farms, forcing the people to sell,” Anna said.
 “And it’s not just him.
 It’s the whole lot of them.
 Senator Whitaker, the bank manager; a half dozen others.
-They’ve been stitching up the town, buying everything up, trying to make it harder for the railway.”
+They’ve been stitching up the town, buying everything, trying to make it harder for the railway.”

 “I see.”
 Abigail was quiet for a moment.
-“Now, don’t take this the wrong way—but isn’t the railway been your problem too?
+“Now, don’t take this the wrong way—but isn’t the railway your problem too?
 You said that the Union Pacific was terrible.
 That they caused…”

 Her voice trailed off, but Anna knew what she meant.